Actors Tôko Miura and Hidetoshi Nishijima in the 2021 film “Drive My Car.” Courtesy of Cannes Film Festival

 - Z (1969, France)

 - The Emigrants (1971, Sweden)

 - Il Postino (1994, Italy)

 - Amour (2012, Austria, France, Germany)

 *Babel was also nominated in 2006 and features languages other than English, but it’s relatively American compared to the rest on the list, especially considering it stars Cate Blanchett and Brad Pitt.

 As seen here, international films do qualify for Best Picture.
 And in 2020, Bong Joon-ho made history when his film Parasite was the very first non-English film to win Best Picture at the Oscars.
 So yes, international films can win, but it is so far pretty rare.

 Who’s Won The Academy Awards For Best International Feature Film?

-While any country is welcome to submit films to the Academy Awards, there are some clear winning trends.
-Of the 68 films that have won this award, 57 have been European, seven have been Asian, five have been North or South American (non-U.S.) and three have been African.
+While any country is welcome to submit films to the Academy Awards, there are some clear trends.
+Of the 74 films that have won this award, 58 have been European, sight have been Asian, five have been North or South American (non-U.S.) and three have been African.
 At the least, there’s an unconscious bias there.